NY State Trooper, 35, working Andrew Cuomo’s security banished to post near the Canadian border

 Daughter, Cara, moved into the Executive Mansion with her father, Governor Andrew M. Cuomo during the pandemic

-In one photo that was posted by his sister, Aubris, Pfeiffer can be seen walking around a tennis court completely shirtless.
+In one photo that was posted by his sister, Aubris, Pfeiffer can be seen walking around a tennis court completely shirtless, showing off his toned abs.

-His ripped body appears to be glistening in the sunshine as he walks by, racket in hand.

 Pfeiffer got his love of the game from his father who, a retired archaeologist, was a tennis coach in his spare time.